 Struggling with chronic illness compounded by personal loss, Mary Patterson was preoccupied with questions of health.
 Finding that conventional nineteenth-century medical treatments produced harmful side effects, Mary sought relief in various alternative treatments of the day, including the Graham diet and hydropathy (water cure).
 During Patterson’s long absences, she studied homeopathy in depth and became intrigued by its emphasis on diluting drugs to the point where they all but disappear from the remedy.
 She experimented with unmedicated pellets (now known as placebos) and concluded that a patient’s belief played a powerful role in the healing process.
 While investigating new treatments, she continued to seek comfort and insights from the Bible, still drawn by the healing record contained in its pages.

 In 1862, as the Civil War raged, Mary Patterson sought help from Phineas Quimby, a magnetic healer in Portland, Maine.
-Her health initially improved radically under his treatment, which included a combination of mental suggestion and what might now be called therapeutic touch, but she soon suffered a relapse.
-She returned to Quimby not only for treatment but also to learn more about his methods.
-She spent hours discussing and exchanging ideas with him.
-In time, she concluded that Quimby’s technique depended largely on his vigorous personality and his training in hypnosis rather than on some divine principle.
+Her health initially improved under his treatment, which included a combination of mental suggestion and what might now be called therapeutic touch, but she soon suffered a relapse.
+She later returned to Quimby for treatment and to learn more about his methods.
+In time, she concluded that Quimby’s technique depended largely on his vigorous personality, physical manipulation, and his training in hypnosis rather than on a divine principle.

-Rejoins Patterson, who is practicing in Lynn, MA.
+Rejoins Daniel Patterson, who opens a dental practice in Lynn, MA.